cmuparlay/parlayhash/README.md

 For some of these you need to have the relevant library installed (e.g., boost, folly, abseil, tbb).

 The benchmarks will run by default on the number of hardware threads you have on the machine.
-It will run over two data sizes (100K and 10M), two update percents(5% and 50%), and two distritributions (uniform and zipfian=.99).
+It will run over two data sizes (100K and 10M), two update percents(5% and 50%), and two distributions (uniform and zipfian=.99).
 Performance is reported in millions operations-per-second (mops) for each combination as well as the geometric mean over all combinations.
 Options include:

     -n <size>  : just this size